fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/purchase-plans/create-monthly-sip.md

 #### 3. Fetch installments of an SIP
-Once you have registered a plan, the installments will be generated according to the plan's schedule.You can access the installments on or after the installment date with the help of FP APIs.
+Once you have registered a plan, the installments will be generated according to the plan's schedule.You can access the installments on or after the installment date using FP APIs.
 For more details on when the installments are generated, please refer to this [API doc](https://fintechprimitives.com/docs/api/#installment-generation).
 If you want to let your investors track the installments of an SIP, you can fetch the installments of the SIP plan using the [FPDocs, fetch installments](https://fintechprimitives.com/docs/api/#list-all-mf-purchases).

 Example: `GET /v2/mf_purchases?plan=mfpp_dbabb25ba34c48329dbfbeff70c846f0`

-**Note:**Installments will be only available after day of installment.
+**Note:** Installments will be only available after day of installment.
 For example, if the second installment of an SIP is on 25th August, you will be able to access this installment only on or after 25th August.

 #### 4. Track the SIP installment
 FP uses [MF Purchase](https://fintechprimitives.com/docs/api/#mf-purchase-object) object to represent the sip installment.
 You can track the state of the [MF Purchase](https://fintechprimitives.com/docs/api/#mf-purchase-object) representation of the installment to know the status of your installment.